 When it comes to adding offshore modules to your offshore installation or vessel, getting modules with the correct certifications is paramount.
-Having a well-rounded understanding of all the certifications that could be required is essential to ensuring the right modules get deployed.
+Having a well-rounded understanding of all the certifications for offshore modules that could be required is essential to ensuring the right modules get deployed.
 Not having modules with the correct certification can lead to costly time delays.

 Specialist Services RedGuard is a leader in providing offshore modules to a wide range of industries.
 In this article, we break down the offshore module certifications you need to know.